btrettel/flt/to-do.md

         - But how can I link `x` to the index of the `dv` member variable?
 I could try something like `diff(f, x, 1)` where `1` is the index.
         - Alternatively, for `diff(f, x)`, since `x` doesn't actually correspond to the *numerical value* of `x`, `x` could be a variable with the same type and a value `x%v` which corresponds to the index to differentiate with respect to.
         - I could make `x` a different type than whatever its physical dimensions would imply.
 This different type would be a differential version which could contain the index instead of the value.
+    - Figure out a way to write the dimension of a type as a string without adding additional information to the derived type.
+(Adding additional information would change memory alignment and perhaps slow the program down.)
+Perhaps a big auto-generated function that takes `class(*)`?

 Later: